tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - Syncronous replication between both
 - Failover is automatic
 - Failure of both primary and standby AZs would impact service
+- Cross Region Read Replica Asynchronous Replication can be used for DR

 ##### DR - Aurora